 Slinger hosts the Washington County Fair every July and is known for skiing and racing.
 Slinger Speedway, located at the intersection of Highways 144 and 41, features late-model stock cars on the world’s fastest quarter-mile oval.
 Slinger is also home to Little Switzerland, which offers 14 ski runs.

 Jackson is a small village noted for its big bargains.
 Every spring, the village’s 6,800 residents host what is arguably one of the largest rummage sales in the metropolitan area.
 Located 25 miles northwest of Milwaukee and seven miles south of West Bend, Jackson is one of the fastest-growing communities in Washington County.

-Richfield is a village of 11,500 residents near the intersection of U.S. 45 and U.S. 41.
+Richfield is a village of just over 11,500 residents near the intersection of U.S. 45 and U.S. 41.
 Probably best known for the Cabela’s outfitter store located there, Richfield has numerous natural attractions as well, including more than a dozen lakes and numerous parks.